aiven/devportal/docs/products/redis/get-started.rst

 Next steps
 ----------

-* Learn how to connect to Aiven for Redis:
+* Learn how to connect to Aiven for Redis by using different programming languages:
    - :doc:`Go <howto/connect-go>`
    - :doc:`Node <howto/connect-node>`
    - :doc:`PHP <howto/connect-php>`